National Museum of Crime and Punishment (2008-2015)

 While the museum mostly focuses on aspects of crime and punishment from American history, it does include some information on crime around the world.
 In an effort to analyze and display how crime has changed through the centuries, gallery one includes information on crime as far back as medieval times.

-In addition to providing general information about the museum, the website also contains educational resources.
+In addition to providing general information about the now-closed museum, the website also contains educational resources.
 One of these resources is a crime library—a database containing information on topics such as the justice system, forensic investigation, mass murder, and international crime, to name a few.
 The public is invited to make suggestions for additions to this database via the website, encouraging interaction and education.
-The museum itself also offers various educational resources and programs, including forensic workshops taught by actual forensic scientists.
-These workshops are taught on a wide variety of topics, including arson, firearms and ballistics, and bones.
-There is also a traveling forensic workshop that allows this museum program to travel to schools and other community centers.
+The museum sought to offer various educational resources and programs, including workshops taught by forensic scientists on topics fro arson to firearms and ballistics, and how forensic scientists use human remains such as bones.